Skip to main content

 > pip install robotframework-browser

-This will install all required the Python dependencies.
-Then install NodeJS dependencies with
+This will install all required Python dependencies.
+Then install NodeJS dependencies with:

 > rfbrowser init